databricks/docker-dev/README.md

 Assumptions:

-- Running on Windows WSL2, Liunx, Mac (Intel and Apple Silicon)
+- Running on Windows WSL2, Liunx or Mac
+  - Intel CPU can run all databases
+  - Apple Silicon cannot run Oracle
+- Have Arcion License
+  - `ARCION_LICENSE` env variable
-- Have Arcion License $ARCION_LICENSE defined or `replicant.lic` in the current directory
+  - `replicant.lic` file in the current directory
+- Have Docker 19.03.0 or above
+- Have `docker compose` or `docker-compose`
-- Have Docker and git installed
+- Have git installed
+- Have access to a terminal
-- Have access to a terminal and a browser
+- Have access to a browser

 # Install Demo Kit